-Recommendation 2.1: Nomination committee.
+2.1 Nomination Committee

-The Board's view is that the Company is not currently of the size to justify the formation of a separate nomination committee.
+The Board is of the view that the Company is not currently of the size to justify the formation of a separate nomination committee.
 The Board currently performs the functions of a nomination committee and where necessary will seek the advice of external advisors in relation to this role.
 The Board shall, upon the Company reaching the requisite corporate and commercial maturity, approve the constitution of a nomination committee to assist the Board in relation to the appointment of Directors and senior management as required.

-Recommendation 2.2: Board skills matrix.
+2.2 Board Skills Matrix